 The most important thing to the user about the login page is the ability to quickly get into the app so they can start working.
 It also serves a roll for administrators in communicating important information in a highly visible place.
-We leveraged the Salesforce Lightning Design System to create a consistent and seamless experience when entering the app.
+We leveraged the Salesforce Lightning Design System to create a consistent and seamless experience when logging in to the app.

 My role as the Lead UX designer was to work with PMs, engineers and writers on the Authentication and Identity teams to redesign our login pages and flows.
 I collaborated with our marketing teams to create a messaging framework that's flexible, accessible and localizable in a highly branded experience.